-E-9 ENGINE INSTRUMENTATION
+E-7 INSTRUMENTATION

-The helm station is equipped with a complete set of engine instruments.
-These instruments allow the pilot to constantly monitor the operational condition of the engine.
-Close observation of these instruments could save the engine from damage.
+The helm station on FreedomTM/HorizonTM models are equipped with a complete set of individual engine instrument gauges.
+These instrument gauges allow the boat operator to constantly monitor the operational condition of the engine.
+Close observation of these instrument gauges could save the engine from damage.
+See Figures E3 & E4 for examples of helm layouts.